 HSBC Cash Rewards: 0% rate on balance transfer and purchases for 15 months. $0 cash bonus after spending $10,000 in the first 12 months.
 1.5% cash back on every purchase, plus a 10% anniversary cash back bonus on all cash rewards earned during the year.
 No annual fee, no foreign transaction fees.

 Citi Double Cash Card: 0% Intro APR on Balance Transfers for 18 months.
-Earn 2% cash back on purchases 1% when you buy and 1% as you make payments for those purchases No annual fee.
+Earn cash back TWICE.
+Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
+No annual fee.

 Chase Slate® Credit Card